sonnycalcr/aoapc-bac2nd/README.md

 - CMake
 - Fish
 - Neovim
-- Clangd
+- clangd

 Notice that, you should replace the line in the `.clangd` file below to your own include path of this project,

 ```
-"-I/home/fanyfull/EDisk/CppCodes/CodeTemplates/LinuxCppTemplate/includes", # you should replace this to your own include path of this project
+"-I/home/sonnycalcr/EDisk/Templates/LinuxCppTemplate/includes", # you should replace this to your own include path of this project
 ```

 Besides, after cloning this repo to your local device, you need to execute an additional command,